Squadrick/squadrick.github.io/_posts/2020-05-24-going-faster-than-memcpy.md

 ### Method 1: Basic REP MOVSB

-Before getting into more exotic implementation, I wanted to first implement a super simple version of ERSB to see how well it would perform.
+Before getting into more exotic implementations, I wanted to first implement a super simple version of ERSB to see how well it would perform.
 I used inline assembly to write out the loop.